StoneMcCraw/christopher-ellis/README.md

  group project

- Missing meta tags description, keywords, author in head need to beautify all files styles.css should be last link listed in the head on all pages comments in all html files fix dropdown button in samples center the calendar no styles after media queries in css problems with responsiveness
+ Missing meta tags description, keywords, author in head

+ styles.css should be last link listed in the head on all pages comments in all html files fix dropdown button in samples

+ no styles after media queries in css problems with responsiveness